Blog

 But when it comes to filling in that SMTP port field, what should you add and why?
 Is there a difference between ports 25, 465, 587 and 2525?

-In this guide, we’re breaking things down and taking away all the mystery from SMTP ports.
-Stick around to learn what SMTP ports are, the common SMTP ports in use (or not in use anymore!), which port you should use with MailerSend and why, and how to get started with SMTP.
+In this guide, we’ll cover what SMTP ports are, the common SMTP ports in use (or not in use anymore), which port you should use with MailerSend and why, and how to get started with SMTP.

 Did you know MailerSend is an SMTP relay service?
 Learn all about our SMTP relay here.